cloudnativetrainings/trainings/kkp_fundamentals/06-create-user-cluster/README.md

 # Create User Cluster

-Log in to the Kubermatic UI with your training users, same as we did on [../03-master-dns-setup/README.md](../03-master-dns-setup#login-to-kkp-dashboard)
+Log in to the Kubermatic UI with your training users, same as we did on [Login to KKP Dashboard](../03-master-dns-setup#login-to-kkp-dashboard)

 Follow these tutorials to create a user cluster: